Centers & Institutes

 Addressing critical issues facing our city, state, nation and the world.

-The Scrivner Institute at the Josef Korbel School will work at the intersection of real-world problems and practical policy solutions to those problems.
+The Scrivner Institute at the Josef Korbel School works at the intersection of real-world problems and practical policy solutions to those problems.
 It is by its nature interdisciplinary and multidisciplinary, bridging knowledge between academic disciplines and today's most crucial issues.

 Sié Cheou-Kang Center for International Security and Diplomacy